CraneStation/wasmtime-wasi/README.md

-WASI is a natural complement for WebAssembly, since WebAssembly provides sandboxing for code but doesn't have any builtin I/O, and WASI provides sandboxed I/O.
+WASI is a natural complement for WebAssembly, since WebAssembly provides sandboxing for code but doesn't have any builtin I/O, and WASI provides sandboxed I/O. See [here][WebAssembly System Interface] to learn more.

 We're currently working to create Rust C, C++, and other toolchains configured to use this new API.

 [CloudABI]: https://cloudabi.org/
-[Capability Oriented WebAssembly Syscalls]: WASI.md
+[WebAssembly System Interface]: WASI.md

 Additional goals for Wasmtime include:
  - Support a variety of host APIs (not just WASI), with fast calling sequences,